 Day tour to the waterfalls from Batumi

-In the warmer months, local tour company Budget Georgia runs daily group trips to the waterfalls departing at 2pm.
+In the warmer months, local tour company Budget Georgia runs daily group trips to the waterfalls departing in the afternoon for around 30 USD per person.
 Private day tours are available on request.

 7. Adjarian Wine Route